How to Manage Project Assumptions

 Best Practices For Assumption Management

-• Assumptions need to be monitored and managed throughout the project lifecycle on an on-going basis in order to review and test any assumptions.
+Assumptions need to be monitored and managed on an ongoing basis throughout the project lifecycle in order to review and test any assumptions.

-• The Risk Log provides a standard means for recording assumptions and how they were derived:
+Include assumptions in the Risk Log and review them during regular risk meetings.
+The Risk Log provides a standard means for recording assumptions and how they were derived:

 • Determining the ownership of the assumptions.